rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     python setup.py install
     cd ~

-Give the neutron sudo access, limited by rootwrap, to the commands that neutron needs root privileges to execute:
+Give the neutron sudo access, limited by rootwrap, to the commands for which neutron needs root privileges to execute:

     cat > /etc/sudoers.d/neutron_sudoers << EOF
     Defaults:neutron !requiretty